dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 subtype of the type which was assumed to be the type annotation for `ai` during the static analysis of the call site.*

-A similar construction produces an _extension desugared_ member for each getter, setter and operator declared by _E_.
+A similar construction produces an extension desugared method for each getter, setter and operator declared by _E_.

 *Note that these must all be methods, because getters, setters, and